 Every year, Americans in the workforce suffer a wide range of injuries on the job, from simple strains to much more serious bone fractures and head injuries.
 Fortunately for many Americans, time brings recovery, and they can return to both work and normal life.
-Unfortunately, some injuries leave workers with permanent and obvious scars that can cause a variety of personal and professional problems for them and their families.
+Unfortunately, some injuries leave workers with permanent and obvious scars that can cause many personal and professional problems for them and their families.
 This is particularly the case for scars and disfigurements that affect the face.
-In Ohio, workers may be able to obtain additional compensation if they are left with such an injury after a Columbus workplace accident.
+In Ohio, workers may obtain additional compensation if they are left with such an injury after a Columbus workplace accident.

 What Is a Facial Disfigurement Award in Ohio?

-The Ohio Bureau of Workers’ Compensation (BWC) does offer a one-time, lump sum payment of up to $10,000 to an injured worker who suffers a facial or head disfigurement that negatively affects the employee’s ability to obtain or maintain employment.
+The Ohio Bureau of Workers’ Compensation (BWC) offers a one-time, lump sum payment of up to $10,000 to an injured worker who suffers a facial or head disfigurement that negatively affects the employee’s ability to obtain or maintain employment.
 Payment is determined by the severity of the scar or disfigurement.
-This compensation is offered in addition to any other type of weekly benefit the employee may be receiving related to the injury, such as permanent partial disability.
+This compensation is offered besides any other weekly benefit the employee may be receiving related to the injury, such as permanent partial disability.

 How to Pursue a Facial Disfigurement Award After an Ohio Work Injury

-Workers who sustain these types of injuries do have to request a facial disfigurement award, and each case is reviewed by the state’s Industrial Commission.
-During the process, it is the responsibility of the employee to prove that the scar or disfigurement suffered in the work injury impairs (or will impair in the future) his ability to find and keep work.
+Workers who sustain these injuries have to request a facial disfigurement award, and each case is reviewed by the state’s Industrial Commission.
+During the process, the employee must prove the scar or disfigurement suffered in the work injury impairs (or will impair) his ability to find and keep work.
 The simple existence of the injury is not enough.
 An experienced workers’ compensation attorney can help employees pursue a facial disfigurement award by:

 - Gathering evidence